Updated 31st July 2020

 Pay & Display bays

-The Council has a set criteria for these temporary permits and these will only be issued if authorised by the Council, providing the necessary evidence required.
+The Council has a set criteria for these temporary permits and these will only be issued if authorised by the Council, once the necessary evidence required has been provided.

 The following are classified as Key Workers and eligible for the Key Worker Permit: